disunity-hq/store/DI.md

         return new Foo(logger, randomNumber());
     });

 When the container must produce an instance of `Foo` it will call this closure.
-The closure uses the container container to resolve the `ILogger` dependency.
+The closure uses the container to resolve the `ILogger` dependency.
 But we're telling it how to provide the `int` dependency.

 In this case, the container will only ever call the closure once, to produce a single instance, and always return that one.
 This is thanks to binding `Foo` to the factory via the `AsSingleton` method.